jncraton/computational-thinking-cpsc2020/lectures/09-exceptions.md

 - The `pass` keyword is valid in many places
 - It is not explicitly related to exceptions
-- It simply indicates that while a statement is expected, we don't have anythin to do
+- It simply indicates that while a statement is expected, we don't have anything to do

 Example
 -------